milena-t/ReVis/README.md

 -h, --help            show this help message and exit --masker_outfile MASKER_OUTFILE
-                        repeatmasker output file ending in .out
+                        repeatmasker output file ending in .out --masker_out_gff MASKER_OUT_GFF
-                            (I really recommend .ori.out, but both work, the other one is just slower) --masker_out_gff MASKER_OUT_GFF
                         repeatmasker output file ending in .out.gff
                             If not given it will be assumed to have the same basename as .out and inferred automatically.